 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with nominal effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 So, what’s all this monitoring for?
 It’s to dispute any errors in your records.
 Errors in your credit report(s) can be fixed.
-But the CRAs typically want you to dispute in a particular way.

 Always use credit sensibly!
 Never borrow beyond what you can pay off.
 Monitor balances and deadlines for payments.
 Paying off on schedule and completely will do more to boost business credit scores than pretty much anything else.